Last Updated: March 1, 2021

-Also, when making a strategic business plan, you should include a SWOT1This is an analysis of your company’s Strengths, Weaknesses, Opportunities, and Threats. analysis.
+Also, when making a strategic business plan, you should include a SWOT analysis.
 That way, you can create your strategies more efficiently.

 If you are wondering how to write a strategic business plan, here’s a sample you can use.

 It’s also known as an annual business plan, and its function is to outline who is going to do what in the next 365 days.
+To do that you can use workflow software for easier and more transparent organization.
 This plan is mostly for internal use, but you could use it to attract investors if you plan any significant changes in the following year.

 Put simply, this plan includes your deadlines, targets, and employees’ responsibilities.